eastoncalhoun/suffer/README.md

 # No more suffering with dependencies!
 Results may vary.
 Currently, specific version control is unsupported.
 I plan to work on that in the future at some point.
 I have also not tested it with boost at all.
 Plan to get more libraries working with it first.

+## Tested Linux Distributions:
+- **Debian 12 x86_64 Headless** - Currently running a production webserver built with suffer
+- **Arch Linux x86_64 KDE** - All listed libraries tested and working
+- **Gentoo Linux x86_64 KDE** - Working (raylib may require additional system configuration)
+- **Other Distros** - System dependency warnings will indicate what to install via your package manager for packages with known configurations

 ## License